Have you thought about how many embryos to transfer in your IVF cycle, or just left the decision to the doctor?

 Put back one or two embryos?

 Weighing up the risks and benefits, most doctors will now decide to transfer back only a single, good quality embryo.
-This is to limit the chances of a multiple pregnancy, which can pose health risks to you and your babies.
+Multiple pregnancy is the single, most-avoidable risk of IVF, which can pose major health risks to you and your babies.

 When transferring only one embryo, your chances of a multiple pregnancy are only about 1-2%.
-However, this can be as high as 35% if you transfer back 2 embryos.
+However, they can be as high as 35% if you transfer back 2 embryos.

-Our associate IVF doctors in Malaysia presented the research below, which shows that a day-5 transfer of one high quality blastocyst provides very high clinical pregnancy rate of 82.9 percent and implantation rate of 79.5 percent.
+Our associate IVF doctors in Malaysia have extensive research in this matter and they demonstrated that a day-5 transfer of a single high-quality blastocyst provides clinical pregnancy rate of 82.9 percent and implantation rate of 79.5 percent.

-Further research supports this, showing that a transfer with a single, good quality embryo is just as effective as a double transfer in women under the age of 38 in their first IVF cycle.
+This is corroborated by research published in the journal Human Reproduction, which shows that a transfer with a single, good quality embryo is just as effective as a double transfer in women under the age of 38 in their first IVF cycle.

 Your doctor may decide to transfer two embryos if you: